 Do: Give Bogota More Than a Day

 For many travelers, Bogota is just a point of transit.
-If you only have a day to spare, by all means, make the most of it.
+If you only have a day to spare, by all means, make the most of it and enjoy a few things to do in Bogota.

-But if there’s any chance you have 3-5 days, that would be perfect.
+But if you have extra time, 3-5 days would be perfect.
 This is one city you just might be surprised by.

 If you go…